sovrn/rtb_latency/readme.md

 ## Credit

 This script uses components from https://github.com/samuel/python-ping.
-It was written for Sovrn by Jeremy McCoy.
+It was written for Sovrn by Jeremy McCoy (@MrDrMcCoy).

 ## License